Joot24/GDipSA58_CICD_CA/README.md

 ## Public key

-The public key to verify the image is in the repository `cosign.pub`.
+The public key to verify the image is in the repository `go-fortune.pub`.
 To verify the image use [cosign](https://github.com/sigstore/cosign)

 ```
 cosign verify --key cosign.pub ghcr.io/chukmunnlee/go-fortune:<tag>